 Ironically, given claims that I've recklessly "silenced" Brand-Miller and Barclay, their Australian Paradox research continues to multiply, with four shonky papers - promoting fake data as valid - in three journals.
-In March 2017, they placed fake data in the American Journal of Clinical Nutrition (p.
-5, below).
-Amazingly, Professor Stephen Simpson (Academic Head of Charles Perkins Centre) and Professor Stewart Truswell (main scientific author of our Australian Dietary Guidelines) now have their names on this epic fraud (pp. 78 & 94-97 in Five year Update).
+In March 2017, they placed fake data in the American Journal of Clinical Nutrition.
+Alarmingly, Professor Stephen Simpson (the head of the Charles Perkins Centre) and Professor Stewart Truswell (the main scientific author of our Australian Dietary Guidelines) now have their names on this epic fraud (p.
+6 below, and pp. 78 & 94-97 in Five year Update).

 Readers, incompetence and persistent research fraud have been allowed to run wild at the University of Sydney.
-Disturbingly, victims of the Australian Paradox fraud continue to accumulate.
-Beyond tending to harm people still unconvinced added sugar is a major driver of disease, misery and early death, via the twin pandemics of obesity and type 2 diabetes (see pp. 4-6, below), the authors' self-serving misinformation now has ruined an ANU student's PhD thesis and brought Group of Eight science into serious disrepute.
+Disturbingly, victims of the Australian Paradox fraud continue to accumulate: beyond tending to harm people still unconvinced added sugar is a major driver of disease, misery and early death, via the twin pandemics of obesity and type 2 diabetes (pp. 7-9 below), the authors' self-serving misinformation now has ruined an ANU student's PhD thesis and brought Group of Eight science into serious disrepute.
 Why do taxpayers give billions of dollars to the Group of Eight, when its quality control is so lacking that even its highest-profile research cannot be trusted?

-I blame an epic failure of leadership by University of Sydney Vice-Chancellor Michael Spence, who was Chair of the Group of Eight for two years while the well-documented Australian Paradox fraud unfolded.
-Year after year, he has refused to confront the facts that matter, including faked flat lines.
-His indifference has allowed taxpayers to be defrauded on a massive scale, via the Group of Eight's false promises of research "excellence"; for the record, Sydney University pockets near \$700m per year from taxpayers (p.
-4, below).
-Again, Michael Spence's epic failure of leadership has provided reckless support for false information that is harming public health.
-He should resign.
+I blame the epic failure of leadership by University of Sydney Vice-Chancellor Dr Michael Spence, who was Chair of the Group of Eight (Go8) in 2016 as he supported the Australian Paradox fraud rather than truth.
+Unethically, he refuses to address key facts in this matter, including faked flat lines.
+This integrity fail means Go8 promises of research "excellence" are a sham, and taxpayers are being defrauded on a massive scale.
+For the record, Sydney University banks \$700m per year from taxpayers.
+To fix this mess, Dr Spence should oversee the formal retraction of University of Sydney misinformation that is harming public health, and then he should resign (pp. 5-10 below).